day8/re-frame/docs/Flows.md

 then the value at another path is "automatically" recalculated.

 ## Why do we need flows?
-We turn to flows when we need a dynamic relationship between values - a "difference which makes a difference" ([Bateson](http://faculty.washington.edu/jernel/521/Form.htm)).
+We turn to flows when we need a dynamic relationship between values - a ["difference which makes a difference"](http://faculty.washington.edu/jernel/521/Form.htm).

 For instance, how would you model this problem?